CheLena/InsightDataSci/README.md

 ![image](https://user-images.githubusercontent.com/7207786/34637116-a04f3212-f27c-11e7-95fe-beb08e82b63a.png)

+A large percentage of Fellows studied at either Stanford University or the University of California, Berkeley; this makes sense given the program's origins in the San Francisco area as well as the high number of companies hiring data scientists in this geographical area.
+Other popular institutions are listed below.

+INSERT TOP SCHOOLS GRAPH

 ### Fellow Locations
 About 87% of Fellows studied or worked in the US, with 42% of all Fellows originating from a school or company in California.
 This makes sense, as many of the leading tech/data companies that demand data scientists are located in California.